certification

 Is CompTIA Security+ still worth it given AI?

 If security is your direction and you have some IT grounding, the fundamentals Security+ tests still matter.
-Security+ (SY0-701) validates threats, security operations, architecture, and program-management skills that AI tools augment, not replace.
+Security+ (SY0-701) validates threats, security operations, architecture, and program-management skills.
+We publish no AI-risk number and make no claim about how AI changes this work: BLS does not model it, and what we can measure is task overlap, not job loss.
 We give no AI-risk number.
 Exposure is task overlap, not job loss.

 See whether Security+ is your right first security step.
 Build my personalized career plan.